-The old saying an ounce of prevention is worth a pound of cure is very true in mosquito control.
-Early intervention or preemptive action to prevent a potential mosquito breeding site from becoming an actual breeding site is as much a control strategy as an application or treatment is.
-While the District is authorized under the provisions of chapter 252: section 4 of the General Laws of the Commonwealth to enter upon lands for the purpose of inspection it is not a regulatory agency.
-Nor is it our intention to cause an imposition to any citizen or business, but rather to be a resource for information and technology to help property owners prevent and/or reduce mosquitoes to the mutual benefit of the property owner, the community and mosquito control.
-The District acts as a technical advisor at the request of local Boards of Health and represents the municipalities public and animal health concerns relative to mosquito breeding issues and proposed developments.
-The District, at the request of a local Board of Health, will also review site plans and inspect sites under construction relative to mosquito breeding issues.
-Upon inspection of a site the District will make written recommendations and submit these recommendations to the Board of Health and the land owner.
+The old saying an ounce of prevention is worth a pound of cure rings true for mosquito control.
+Early intervention, preemptive action and rapid response prevent potential mosquito larval breeding sites from becoming productive sites.
+The District is authorized under the provisions of Chapter 252: Section 4 of the General Laws of the Commonwealth to enter upon lands for the purpose of inspection though it is not a regulatory agency.
+The District does not intend to impose its services on any resident or business, but rather to be a resource for information and technology to help property owners prevent and/or reduce mosquitoes to the mutual benefit of the property owner, the community and public health.

+The District may act as a technical advisor per request of local Boards of Health to represent the municipalities' public and animal health concerns relative to mosquito larval habitat issues and proposed developments.
+At the request of a local Board of Health, the District will also review site plans and inspect sites under construction relative to potential and realized mosquito habitat.
+Upon inspection of a site the District will prepare a written report of recommendations for submission to the Board of Health and the property owner.

-The primary vector species of West Nile Virus, Culex pipiens typically breeds in artificial containers such as catch basins, storm water structures, etc. This species seems to thrive where others fail, due to their ability to survive in highly organic and polluted water.
+The District may routinely inspect areas prone to favor increased potential for Culex species mosquito development.
+The primary vector species of West Nile Virus, Culex pipiens typically thrives in artificial containers such as catch basins, storm water structures, etc. This species seems to thrive where others fail, due to their ability to survive in highly organic and polluted water.
 These conditions are often associated with industrial or office parks, commercial or agricultural livestock facilities.
-The District will routinely inspect these areas due to the increased potential for Culex species mosquito breeding in and around these areas.